cfpb/hmda-documentation/markdown/2019/filing-faq.md

 ### Submission

+**When is the filing period?**
+The filing period is between January 1 and March 1 of each year.
+The HMDA platform for each filing period opens January 1st.
+The submission deadline is March 1st.

 **How do I know my file was submitted?**
 Upon signing and submitting your file, an email confirming your submission will be sent to the email address on file.
 Additionally, when you log into your account, you should see a message stating: